 He's currently a Design Director for USAA, where he leads a team of designers supporting their car-buying service.
 Before USAA he was a Customer Experience Strategist and UX Designer for Sabre Travel Network; where he led the design of their next-generation point-of-sale for travel agencies.
 He has designed experiences ranging from games featuring dancing hippos to HIPAA-compliant hospital management applications.
 He spent 8 years as the Principal & Creative Director of award-winning design studio ohTwentyone, where his work was recognized by GDUSA, Logo Lounge, and Print Magazine, among others.
 Sandruck has served on the AIGA DFW board since 2010, first as Website Director, then as Vice President, and most recently as President.
 He looks forward to continuing his service to DFW’s design community as Treasurer.

-Brett Yanoski is a 2012 graduate from Texas Christian University with a BFA in Graphic Design.
-With over 10 years experience as a designer and developer, he has worked with clients in a wide range of industries including entertainment, healthcare and small business.
+Brett Yanoski graduated from Texas Christian University with a BFA in Graphic Design in 2012.
+With over 13 years of experience as a designer and developer, he has worked with clients in a wide range of industries including entertainment, healthcare and small business.
 He is currently a Senior Front-End Developer for Schaefer Advertising in Fort Worth.
-At Schaefer, he works with brands across multiple verticals building digital experiences that convert.
-Brett joined the board of AIGA DFW in 2018 and is excited for the opportunity of growing the design community throughout North Texas.
+At Schaefer, he works with brands crafting websites, apps and other digital experiences that work to make life better.
+Brett joined the board of AIGA DFW in 2018 and continues to work towards growing the design community throughout North Texas.

 Linda is a Creative Director at Corgan MediaLab, where she conceptualizes and directs a wide variety of project types such as renderings, motion graphics, videos, animations, and immersive experiences such as VR and AR.
 Before that she was in the Digital Design department at Fossil for a little over fifteen years, where she went after obtaining a BFA in Communication Design from the University of North Texas.
 Linda has been a volunteer with AIGA since August 2017 and joined the board in January 2019.
 Her mission is to bring awareness, education, and action around the diversity, equity, and inclusive space within our chapter.